top of page

 Speed writing - quality reading

-Finally, I hope that the 'speed writing - quality reading' concept helps you put to one side, for a moment, some of the essential techniques and lessons you feel you have to 'learn' to become a good writer, to discover ways to enjoy writing.
-For one good reason:
+Finally, I hope the 'speed writing - quality reading' idea helps you put to one side, for a moment, some of the essential techniques and lessons you feel you have to 'learn' to become a good writer, and ways to enjoy writing.

-Unless you enjoy your own writing, it's unlikely that your readers will.
+Unless you enjoy your own writing, it's unlikely your readers will.

 Recent Posts